-This section of the registration statement focuses only on such cannabis preparations for medical use, referred to as "medical cannabis".
+This section of the Annual Report on Form 10-K focuses only on such cannabis preparations for medical use, referred to as "medical cannabis".
 Medical cannabis can be described as whole-plant cannabis-derived products (generally cannabis flower or oils) that are licensed by member state health systems for prescription by a doctor.
 As recognized by the European Monitoring Centre for Drugs and Drug Addiction (the "EMCDDA"), medical cannabis refers to a wide variety of preparations and products that may contain different active ingredients and use different routes of administration.